 Tax is increasingly coming out of the shadows, as CEOs and Board members recognize that being able to demonstrate that a fair amount of tax is being paid is preferable to the damage caused by negative publicity from unexplained low levels of tax payments.
 Although there is no single, global tax reporting standard, a number of compulsory and voluntary initiatives have been introduced in recent years, in a bid to increase visibility over tax payments.

 The US Dodd-Frank Act obliges any Securities and Exchange Commission (SEC) listed mining companies to disclose taxes, royalties, fees, production entitlements, bonuses and other payments to governments on a country-by-country and project-by-project basis.

 Many global mining companies are taking a proactive approach by preparing and publishing ‘Taxes Paid’ reports to demonstrate their contribution to the countries in which they operate.

-To learn more about a taxation strategy and key taxation issues, please click here to view the full report
+Learn more about a taxation strategy and key taxation issues (PDF 1.7 MB)